-- a.
-"Answer a fool according to his folly, Lest he be wise in his own conceit."
+- A. "Answer a fool according to his folly, Lest he be wise in his own conceit." - B. "Answer not a fool according to his folly, Lest thou also be like unto him."
 [Prov.
-26:5] b.
-"Answer not a fool according to his folly, Lest thou also be like unto him."
-[Prov.
-26:4] - 2. a.
-"Our country: in her intercourse with foreign nations may she always be in the right; but our country, right or wrong!"
-[Stephen Decatur, toast at a dinner in Norfolk, Virginia, April 1816] - b.
+26:4] - A. "Our country: in her intercourse with foreign nations may she always be in the right; but our country, right or wrong!"
+[Stephen Decatur, toast at a dinner in Norfolk, Virginia, April - в.
 "Our country, right or wrong.
 When right, to be kept right; when wrong, to be put right."
-[Carl Schurz, speech in the U.S. Senate, January 1872] - a.
-"A bad peace is even worse than war."
-[Tacitus, Annals] b.
-"The most disadvantageous peace is better than the most just war."
-[Desiderius Erasmus, Adagia, 1539] - 4. a.
-A stitch in time saves nine. - b.
-Better late than never. - 5. a.
-Absence makes the heart grow fonder. - b.
-Out of sight, out of mind. - a.
-"The race is not to the swift, nor the battle to the strong."
+[Carl Schurz, speech in the U.S. Senate, January 1872] - A. "A bad peace is even worse than war."

+[Tacitus, Annals]

+B. "The most disadvantageous peace is better than the most just

+[Desiderius Erasmus, Adagia, 1539]

+- A. A stitch in time saves nine.

+- в.
+Better late than never.

+- A. Absence makes the heart grow fonder.

+- B. Out of sight, out of mind.

+- A. "The race is not to the swift, nor the battle to the strong."
 [Eccl.
+9:11]

-9:11] - b.
+- в.
 "But that's the way to bet."
 [Jimmy the Greek]

-- 7. a.
-"For that some should rule and others be ruled is a thing not only necessary, but expedient; from the hour of their birth, some are marked out for subjection, others for rule. . . .
+- A. "For that some should rule and others be ruled is a thing not only necessary, but expedient; from the hour of their birth, some are marked out for subjection, others for rule. . . .
 It is clear, then, that some men are by nature free, and others slaves, and that for these latter slavery is both expedient and right."
-[Aristotle, Politics] b.
-"If there are some who are slaves by nature, the reason is that men were made slaves against nature.
+[Aristotle, Politics] - B. "If there are some who are slaves by nature, the reason is that men were made slaves against nature.
 Force made the first slaves, and slavery, by degrading and corrupting its victims, perpetuated their bondage."

-[Jean-Jacques Rousseau, The Social Contract, 1762] - a.
-"War alone brings up to its highest tension all human energy and puts the stamp of nobility upon the peoples who have the courage to face it."
-[Benito Mussolini, Encyclopedia Italiana, 1932] b.
-"War crushes with bloody heel all justice, all happiness, all that is Godlike in man.
+[Jean-Jacques Rousseau, The Social Contract, 1762]

+A. "War alone brings up to its highest tension all human energy and puts the stamp of nobility upon the peoples who have the courage to face it."

+[Benito Mussolini, Encyclopedia Italiana, 1932]

+- B. "War crushes with bloody heel all justice, all happiness, all that is Godlike in man.
 In our age there can be no peace that is not honorable; there can be no war that is not dishonorable."
-[Charles Sumner, - a.
-"Next in importance to freedom and justice is popular education, without which neither freedom nor justice can be permanently maintained."
-[James A. Garfield, 1880] b.
-"Education is fatal to anyone with a spark of artistic feeling.
-Education should be confined to clarks, and even them it drives to drive.
+[Charles Sumner, Addresses on War, 1904] - A. "Next in importance to freedom and justice is popular education, without which neither freedom nor justice can be permanently maintained."

+[James A. Garfield, 1880]

+B. "Education is fatal to anyone with a spark of artistic feeling.
+Education should be confined to clerks, and even them it drives to drink.
+Will the world learn that we never learn anything that we did not know before?"